 When it was my turn, I was given the privacy to partially disrobe and get comfortable on the table.
 The soft music playing in the background helped calm me down.
 Kimberly made me feel really at ease, especially since I had never received such a service before.
 It was like chatting with one of my girlfriends while I was given hot towel and exfoliating treatments.

-While removing my ingrown hairs ( and being so unphased by it), she explained the common misconceptions many women have when it comes to their vagina.
+While removing my ingrown hairs (and being so unfazed by it), she explained the common misconceptions many women have when it comes to their vagina.
 What we think are ingrown hairs are simply congested pores (I had some of those as well) due to dead skin build up or irritation of the bikini line to our panties constantly rubbing against our skin, especially panties with a lot of dyes.
-Simply put, it’s vaginal acne.
-I have what I like to call thick girl thigh rub, so keeping the inside of my thighs constantly smooth has always been a challenge.
-She exfoliated my inner thighs with gentle, professional grade products and finished with antibacterial oils.
+Simply put, it's vaginal acne.
+I have what I like to call "thick girl thigh rub", so keeping the inside of my thighs constantly smooth has always been a challenge.
+She exfoliated my inner thighs with gentle, professional-grade products and finished with antibacterial oils.

 I highly recommend that you try a vajacial.
 Many women talk freely about facials, massages, manis, pedis, and other spa treatments they receive, but don't talk openly about issues with their skin in their vaginal area and how they are treating them.
 If we take conversations beyond our close group of friends, I think we will find out most of our confusion and worries will be alleviated.

 Have you had a vajacial?
 If not, what's stopping you?

 Want more stories like this?
 Sign up for our newsletter here to receive our latest articles and news straight to your inbox.